Higher solutions of Hitchin's self-duality equations: Introduction

 From another point of view it was observed that the connection $\nabla+\Phi+\Phi^*$ is flat.
 Donaldson \cite{Do}, using Eells and Sampson's \cite{ES} heat flow construction, showed that every irreducible flat $ \SL(2,\mathbb C)$-connection uniquely determines a solution of the self-duality equations (up to gauge-equivalence).
 Since the moduli space of irreducible flat $\SL(2,\mathbb C)$-connections is again a holomorphic symplectic manifold, $\mathcal M$ naturally inherits a second complex structure $J$.
 Composing the two complex structures, a third complex structure $K$ is obtained rendering $\mathcal M$ into a hyper-K\"ahler manifold: the three complex structures anti-commute and are K\"ahler with respect to the same natural $L^2$-metric. \\

-The transition between the different pictures and thus the dependence of the different complex structures of $\mathcal M$ on each other is not well understood, except in the case where the underlying Riemann surface is a torus.
+The transition between the different pictures and thus the dependence of the different complex structures of $\mathcal M$ on each other is difficult, except in the case where the underlying Riemann surface is a torus.
 The construction of the Deligne-Hitchin moduli space $\mathcal M_{DH} \rightarrow \mathbb C P^1$ \cite{Si, Si2} is an effort to interpolate between these pictures using a parameter $\lambda \in \C P^1,$ where the Higgs pair can be found at $\lambda =0$ and the flat connection $\nabla + \Phi + \Phi^*$ at $\lambda = 1$.
 It is constructed such that the so-called associated family of flat connections

-gives rise to a holomorphic section of $\mathcal M_{DH} \rightarrow \mathbb C P^1$ of a particularly simple form: it satisfies a reality condition and gives rise to a so-called twistor line when identifying $\mathcal M_{DH} \rightarrow \mathbb C P^1$ with the twistor space of $\mathcal M$, see \cite{Si}.
-A natural question, due to Simpson \cite{Si}, is whether all real sections are twistor lines, i.e., whether they all give rise to solutions of Hitchin's self-duality equations.
+yields a holomorphic section of $\mathcal M_{DH} \rightarrow \mathbb C P^1$ of a particularly simple form: it satisfies a reality condition and gives rise to a so-called twistor line when identifying $\mathcal M_{DH} \rightarrow \mathbb C P^1$ with the twistor space of $\mathcal M$, see \cite{Si}.
+A natural question, due to Simpson \cite{Si}, is whether all real (holomorphic) sections are twistor lines, i.e., whether they all correspond to solutions of Hitchin's self-duality equations.
 As noted by Simpson, an affirmative answer would allow, at least ``philosophically'', for a complex analytic procedure to obtain all solutions of the self-duality equations. \\